svelteuidev/svelteui/.github/PULL_REQUEST_TEMPLATE.md

 1. Give the PR a descriptive title
 2. Ensure there is a related issue and it is referenced in the PR text
 3. Ensure there are tests that cover the changes
-4. Ensure that `npm run test` passes.
+4. Ensure that `npm run repo:prepush` passes.
-5. Ensure that `npm run lint` passes.

 Happy contributing!